 Wear OS' biggest strength is choice.

 Wear OS watches come in all different shapes and sizes.
 You can buy a cheap plastic Wear OS watch if you’re on a budget, a nice stylish Wear OS watch from a fashion company if you want to wear your watch at the office, or even a top-tier luxury Wear OS watch if money is of no concern to you.
-Yes, buying a Wear OS watch for thousands of dollars isn’t recommended, but it represents the idea that the platform is all about choice.
+No, buying a Wear OS watch for thousands of dollars isn’t recommended, but it represents the idea that the platform is all about choice.

 The simple fact that Google makes both Android and Wear OS is also a selling point.
 If you use Android, Wear OS is the obvious smartwatch platform to try out.
 All of your notifications, (most of) your apps, and your data will all be tightly integrated into Wear OS, as your phone and your watch run on the same underlying Android platform.